ircam-ismm/sync/README.md

 // Initialize the sync module and start the synchronisation process var sync = new SyncClient(getTimeFunction);
-sync.start(sendFunction, receiveFunction);
+// CAVEAT: first start the audioContext (via click or touch event) sync.start(sendFunction, receiveFunction);

 // Listen for the events that indicate that the clock is in sync